How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Ebooks are popular lead magnets used by all major SaaS brands.
 They can help you hit two birds with one stone.

 First, ebooks are typically super comprehensive.
-That means you could use them to resolve a user’s pain point.
-Next, you can use them to collect their email address.
+That means you could use them to educate a user about a subject they’re struggling with.
+Next, you can use them to collect their email addresses.
 This allows you to add the user to your email marketing list, where you can nurture them with more relevant content.

 Middle of the Funnel

 The Middle of the funnel (MOFU) is the second part of the marketing funnel.
-Prospects entering this stage become marketing-qualified leads.
+Prospects entering this stage become marketing-qualified leads (MQLs).
 They engage with brands to find solutions to specific pain points.
+Hence, they can be passed to your sales team for qualification before the sales process is initiated.

-At this stage, you want to position your product as the best in class.
+You want to position your product as the best in class at this stage.

 Qualified leads understand their pain points but aren’t sure which available solution is the best.